ericcornelissen/svgo-action/docs/inputs.md

 you want to use.
 This can be either `1` for the latest v1.x.x release or `2` for the latest v2.x.x release.

-If `svgo-version` is `2` you must have an SVGO config file written in JavaScript If `svgo-version` is `1` you must have an SVGO config file written in [YAML].
+If `svgo-version` is `2` you must have an JavaScript-based SVGO config file.
+If `svgo-version` is `1` you must have a [YAML]-based SVGO config file.
 You can change the SVGO config file used by this Action with the [SVGO Config](#svgo-config) input.

 > :information_source: If you plan to set this to `1`, we recommend upgrading to